ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Clinical accuracy of the TB genomics pipeline was confirmed by comparing detected Mycobacterium tuberculosis sequences and resistance markers with patient microbiology results, ensuring reported variants reflected true infection and drug resistance status.”*

-.. dropdown:: Clinical Decision Limits
+.. dropdown:: Clinical decision limits

    Predefined values of a biomarker or measurement used for clinical decision-making (ISO 15189).